Light2Dark/quality-of-life/README.md

   --parallel=1
 ```

 6. Setup dbt.
 Firstly, modify the `dbt/profile_template.yml` file with your own project details.
+Change the dataset to `prod` if your data is there.
 ```dbt/profile_template.yml
 fixed:
   dataset: dev